coursekevin/gradoptorch/README.md

 # gradoptorch
 Gradient based optimizers for python with a PyTorch backend.
 This package intends to allow more fine-grain control of optimizers without getting lost in the PyTorch high-level API.

+Note that this toolbox is meant for prototyping and built-in PyTorch optimizers will almost certainly have better performance.

 ## Included optimizers:
     'grad_exact' : exact gradient optimization
     'conj_grad_fr' : conjugate gradient descent using Fletcher-Reeves search direction